How Long Do Drugs Stay in Your System?

 - Hair test.
 Analyzing the hair for chemical traces may be the most accurate way to test for long-term drug use.
 Because hair grows slowly (only about 0.5 inches per month), traces of certain drugs can be detected for months.
 Hair analysis requires more processing time than urine or blood testing.

 When you drink, your liver metabolizes about 90 percent of the alcohol you consume.
 The remaining 10 percent is eliminated in your breath, blood and urine.
-According to the State University of New York, alcohol is metabolized at the rate of 0.015 of blood alcohol concentration (BAC) per hour.
-If you drink enough to raise your blood alcohol concentration to 0.015, it will take one hour for your body to eliminate the alcohol.
+For most people, one ounce of alcohol will produce a .015% blood alcohol concentration, meaning 0.15 grams of alcohol for every 100 mL of blood.
+If you drink enough to raise your blood alcohol concentration to 0.015%, it will take one hour for your body to eliminate the alcohol.
 Blood alcohol concentration can vary according to gender, weight, the amount of alcohol you drink, your activity level while drinking and the presence of food in your system.
-As a general estimate, alcohol may stay in your system from one hour to 12 hours.
+As a general estimate, alcohol may stay in your system from 1 hour to 12 hours.

 A preliminary breath test may be conducted during a traffic stop if an officer has reason to believe that you’re violating the law while under the influence of alcohol.
 If the alcohol in your breath exceeds the legal limit, you may be arrested and required to take a blood test to confirm your exact blood alcohol concentration (BAC).

 Barbiturates suppress the activity of your central nervous system.
-This class of drugs is prescribed to promote sleep, prevent seizures and reduce anxiety.
+This class of drugs is prescribed to promote sleep, prevent seizures, and reduce anxiety.
 Barbiturates may be used for non-medical purposes to achieve a sedative effect.
-Long-acting barbiturates like phenobarbital may stay in the system for up to 140 hours, while short-acting barbiturates like Seconal may stay in the system for up to 40 hours, according to Drugs.com.
+Long-acting barbiturates like phenobarbital may stay in the system for up to 140 hours, while short-acting barbiturates like Seconal may stay in the system for up to 40 hours.
 Short-acting barbiturates may be detected in the urine for up to five days, while long-acting barbiturates may be detectable for as long as three weeks.

 Benzodiazepines act on the central nervous system by affecting the brain’s response to the neurotransmitter GABA.
 These drugs are prescribed to control anxiety, promote sedation, and prevent muscle spasms and seizures.
-Benzodiazepines like Valium, Xanax and Ativan are often misused for non-medical purposes and have a high potential for abuse.
-The length of time that a benzodiazepine stays in your body will depend on the potency of the drug, the dose, your body weight and the frequency of dosing.
-Drugs like Xanax or Valium may be detected in urine for up to seven days after the last dose, but in general, the detection time frame for benzodiazepines is two to five days in the urine, according to the University of Arkansas.
+Benzodiazepines like Valium, Xanax, and Ativan are often misused for non-medical purposes and have a high potential for abuse.
+The length of time that a benzodiazepine stays in your body will depend on the potency of the drug, the dose, your body weight, and the frequency of dosing.
+Drugs like Xanax or Valium may be detected in urine for up to seven days after the last dose, but in general, the detection time frame for benzodiazepines1 is two to five days in the urine.

 Cocaine is a powerfully addictive central nervous system stimulant that acts on the brain to produce a rush of elation combined with a surge of energy.
-Whether it’s smoked, snorted or injected, cocaine takes effect on the brain within a matter of minutes.
-Within 15 minutes after use, blood levels of cocaine generally reach their peak, according to WebMD.
+While smoking cocaine (usually in the form of “crack” cocaine) provides the most rapid effect, snorting or injecting cocaine takes effect on the brain within a matter of minutes.
+Within 15 minutes after use, blood levels of cocaine generally reach their peak.
 After that time, blood levels decline.
 Cocaine can be detected by blood tests for about 12 hours after you use the drug.
 If you use cocaine on a regular basis, the byproducts of the drug may be detected in your urine for up to two weeks after your last use.
 Hair analysis can reveal traces of cocaine use for three or more months after use.

 Heroin is a highly addictive narcotic derived from the opium poppy.
 The drug produces feelings of euphoria and sedation within a matter of seconds or minutes, depending on how you take heroin.
 Intravenous injection provides the fastest rush, delivering the drug to the brain within seconds.
 Reaction times are longer when the drug is smoked or snorted.
-The body eliminates heroin quickly — within eight minutes.
-Depending on your age, weight, amount used and frequency of use, heroin can be detected in urine for up to 48 hours, according to OHS Safety Services, Inc.
+The body eliminates heroin quickly—within eight minutes.
+Depending on your age, weight, amount used, and frequency of use, heroin can be detected in urine for up to 48 hours.

-Marijuana comes from the Cannabis plant, and the active ingredient in this sedative drug is THC.
-Marijuana may take effect within three to eight minutes of use, but THC remains in the system much longer, even in casual users.
-Unlike fast-acting drugs like heroin or cocaine, marijuana’s active ingredient is stored in your body and can be detected for up to four weeks in long-term users.
+Marijuana comes from the Cannabis sativa plant, and the active ingredient in this sedative drug is tetrahydrocannabinol, or THC.
+Marijuana may take effect within 3 to 8 minutes of use, but THC remains in the system much longer, even in casual users.
+Unlike smaller and more water-soluble drugs like heroin or cocaine, marijuana’s active ingredient is stored in your body and can be detected for up to 4 weeks in long-term users.
 Your body stores THC in fat cells, which release the chemical slowly into the bloodstream.
-In casual users, byproducts of cannabis use can be detected in urine for up to five days.
+In casual users, byproducts of cannabis use can be detected in urine for up to 5 days.
 In chronic users, cannabis use may be detected for up to 30 days.
-If marijuana is taken orally in food, the detection window for urine testing may be extended, according to research from the Clinical Biology Laboratory at Ghent University Hospital in Belgium.
+If marijuana is taken orally in food, the detection window for urine testing may be extended.

-Methamphetamine, also known as meth, crank, crystal or speed, is a stimulant that acts on the central nervous system, activating the release of the neurotransmitters dopamine, norepinephrine and serotonin.
-Like cocaine, meth produces feelings of euphoria, heightened energy and intensified focus, but the effects of meth may last longer.
-Levels of methamphetamine byproducts in your system peak at about 12 hours, according to the National Highway Traffic Safety Administration.
-Meth may be detected in urine for two to four days after use.
+Methamphetamine, also known as meth, crank, crystal, or speed, is a stimulant that acts on the central nervous system, activating the release of the neurotransmitters dopamine, norepinephrine, and serotonin.
+Like cocaine, meth produces feelings of euphoria, heightened energy, and intensified focus, but the effects of meth may last longer.
+Levels of methamphetamine byproducts in your system peak at about 12 hours.
+Meth may be detected in urine for 2 to 4 days after use.
 Traces may be found in hair for several months after use.